asherikov/ccws/README.md

 Cross-compilation make targets can be found in `make/cross.mk` and `profiles/<profile>/targets.mk`

-Note on `cross_xavier_jetson`: This profile requires Ubuntu 18.04, installs CUDA and some other NVIDIA stuff, you may want to do this in a docker.
+Note on `cross_xavier_jetson`: This profile requires Ubuntu 18.04 / ROS melodic and installs `nvcc`, you may want to do this in a docker.
-Currently works only for ROS melodic.

 1. Install profile dependencies with `make install PROFILE=<profile>`